Sentence Curve Language Models: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Sentence Curve-based Target Reformulation}: We propose sentence curves, a continuous curve-based representation of sentences, and introduce them as an alternative target of sentence. \item \textbf{Sentence curve language model}: We incorporate sentence curve prediction into non-AR and semi-AR models, including DLMs, and demonstrate consistent improvements over prior DLMs on NMT and language modeling benchmarks. \item \textbf{Theoretic Framework for Global Structure Regularization}: We develop a framework that explains how sentence curve prediction induces sentence-level global structure regularization. \item \textbf{Empirical Validation}: Through extensive experiments and analyses, we provide empirical evidences supporting our theoretical insights. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Sentence Curve-based Target Reformulation}: We propose \textit{sentence curves}, a continuous curve-based representation of sentences, as an alternative target for language modeling. \item \textbf{Sentence Curve Language Model}: We incorporate sentence curve prediction into non-AR models and instantiate it with DLMs as the sentence curve language model (SCLM). \item \textbf{Theoretical Framework for Global Structure Modeling}: We develop a framework explaining how sentence curve prediction encourages sentence-level global structure regularization. \item \textbf{Empirical Validation}: Through extensive experiments and analyses, we show that SCLM effectively mitigates the multimodality problem in DLMs and highlights its potential for non-AR language modeling. \end{itemize}